Back to Top

 Save Dock Beach

-Reminiscent of the state-sponsored asset giveaway of the Corrib Gas scandal and the cultural vandalism of their Motorway through historic Tara, against the wishes of the vast majority of people of Kinsale, Martin Hayden - the Fine Gael minister for Agriculture, Food and Marine - has allowed permission for a mussel farm, (farmed by dredgers), in the middle of the most beautiful location of world-renowned Kinsale Harbour.
+It is reminiscent of the state-giveaway scandal of the Corrib Gas Field or the cultural vandalism of their Motorway through historic Tara.
+Now, against the wishes of the vast majority of people of Kinsale, Martin Hayden - the Fine Gael minister for Agriculture, Food and Marine - has allowed permission for a mussel farm, (farmed by dredgers), in the middle of the most beautiful location of world-renowned Kinsale Harbour.
 Yes, the beautiful area between the famous and historic forts of Charles Fort and James Fort, beside the beautiful, golden-sanded renowned DOCK BEACH.
-The margin of the planned farm are right against the narrow shipping channel which will be silted up in short time by the dredge spoil.
-We have one last chance of appeal - and your planning objection must be in by 30/June/2025!

 Mussel Farm Plan

 Many great local (and other) people have worked for years to make Kinsale the renowned Irish tourist gem it is.
-It is bewildering that for 5 part-time jobs (i.e. a few weeks a year), the past efforts of so many is to be undone, currrent full-time shrimp fishermen to be be displaced, Ireland's historic port is to become silted up (or continually and expensively dredged to maintain current depths), a beautiful beach is to spoiled by broken shellfish and the pungent smells of dead mussels, the safe and open training ground for young sailors, kayakers, two local rowing clubs, wind-surfers is taken from them and, of course, the beautiful harbour vista that makes Kinsale famous is to be spoiled by the blot of this mussel farm.
-Kinsale has already given enough to Shellfish farming with Oyster/mussel farm about 1 mile upriver so the plan ignores the government's own biodiversity principles, not to mention the destruction of protected sea-grasses in the area.
+It is bewildering that for 5 part-time jobs (i.e. a few weeks a year), the past efforts of so many is to be undone, currrent full-time shrimp fishermen to be be displaced, Ireland's historic port is to become silted up (or continually and expensively dredged to maintain current depths).

 Enough is enough.
 Stop the Greed and Save the Town, Save local jobs, Save our Environment!